Deterministic Scheduling of Periodic Messages for Low Latency in Cloud RAN: Solving PALL on Star Routed Networks

-The problem \bra is the same as the following scheduling problem if we forget the periodicity.
-Given a set of jobs with \emph{release times} and \emph{deadlines}, schedule all jobs on a single processor, that is choose the time at which they are computed, so that no two jobs are scheduled at the same time.
-A job is always scheduled after its release time and it must be finished before its deadline.
-Let us call $n$ the number of jobs, the problem can be solved in time $O(n^2\log(n))$~\cite{simons1978fast} when all jobs have the same running time and it gives a solution which minimizes the time at which the last job is scheduled.
-On the other hand if the running times are different the problem is $\NP$-complete~\cite{lenstra1977complexity}.
-The polynomial time algorithm which solves this scheduling problem is similar to the greedy algorithm presented in the previous section.
-However, when it fails because a job finishes after its deadline, it changes the schedule of the last messages to find a possible schedule for the problematic job.
-The change in the scheduling is so that the algorithm cannot fail on the same job a second time except if there are no solutions, which proves that the algorithm is in polynomial time.
+If we forget periodicity, the problem \wta is similar to the classical \emph{single processor scheduling} problem: Given a set of tasks with \emph{release times} and \emph{deadlines}, schedule all tasks on a single processor; that is, choose the time at which they are executed, so that no two tasks are scheduled at the same time.
+A task is always scheduled after its release time and it must be dealt with before its deadline.
+This scheduling problem can be solved in polynomial time when \emph{jobs are unit-time}~\cite{simons1978fast}, that is, when they are run for the same time.
+The problem is $\NP$-complete~\cite{lenstra1977complexity} when the running times of the jobs are different.
+Several algorithms solve this problem for all tasks with the same running time~\cite{simons1978fast,carlier1979probleme,garey1981scheduling} and the fastest one is in time $O(n\log(n))$, where $n$ is the number of jobs.
+Note that all algorithms also minimize the makespan, that is the time at which the last job is scheduled, a property useful for our work.

-The problem \bra is reduced to this scheduling problem.
-The backward routes are the jobs, the size of a message is the running time of a job, the deadline of a route is the deadline of the corresponding job and the smallest time at which it is eligible is the release time.
-Let us call {\bf Minimal Latency Scheduling (MLS)} the algorithm which transforms \bra into the described scheduling problem to solve it in polynomial time.
+The problem \wta is the same as the single processor scheduling problem with unit-task but adding constraints arising from the periodicity: The tasks are the routes, the size of a datagram is the running time of a task, the release time and the deadline are the same in both models, when we assume the star routed network to be canonical.
+Let us call \textbf{M}inimal \textbf{L}atency \textbf{S}cheduling, denoted by \MLS, the algorithm which transforms an instance of \wta into an instance of the described scheduling problem to solve it in time $O(n\log(n))$ using the algorithm of~\cite{garey1981scheduling}.